 Find out how to join the apprenticeship schemes and see the list of some of the employers already benefiting from them.

 Financial support - the best time to hire an apprentice is now

 The best time to hire an apprentice is now!
 Government’s Education and Skills Funding Agency (ESFA) heavily supports your investment and additional support is available until 30th September 2021.

 Feedback from apprentices and employers

-This apprenticeship scheme, created by TSA and members is all about keeping traditions alive, creating jobs and supporting the Watermen of the future.
+The apprenticeship schemes, created by TSA and employers, are all about keeping traditions alive, creating jobs and supporting the Watermen of the future.
 Hear what employers and apprentices have to say.

 Top 5 FAQ on apprenticeships